-A program of air-core exploration drilling has been engineered as a first pass drill test of some of the most promising targets generated by the target generation efforts, coincident with generally lower order Au in soil anomalism.
+A program of air-core exploration drilling has been engineered as a first pass drill test of some of the most promising targets generated by recent target generation efforts, coincident with generally lower order Au in soil anomalism.
 These targets occur along and near to (within 1 km of) the principal mineralized trend and will be tested by 22 air-core drill fences for a total of 6,750 meters of proposed drilling.

-Diamond drilling has also been planned with the aim of testing for potential extensions to the gold mineral resource at the Pokukrom East and Pokukrom West deposits.
-A total of 18 diamond drill holes totaling 3,700 meters are planned which will test for possible extensions to the ore zones down-dip and down-plunge plus test targets between and immediately adjacent to the two deposits.
+A program of diamond drilling has also been planned with the aim of testing for potential extensions to the gold mineral resource at the Pokukrom East and Pokukrom West deposits.
+A total of 14 diamond drill holes totaling 3,130 meters has been designed, which will test for possible extensions to the ore zones down-dip and down-plunge, plus evaluate an interpreted fold axis between the two deposits along which significant Au in soil anomalism occurs.
 Refer to the following figure.